West Highland White Terrier Lifespan

 Life Stages

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-West Highland White Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to skin allergies and luxating patella.
+Care for West Highland White Terriers has to account for a small frame, a moderate shedding profile, and breed-linked risk around skin allergies and luxating patella.

 Senior Care